 Flowers: Blooms April to July; also in the fall if conditions permit.
 Inflorescence: scattered small, round heads not much larger than the tiny yellow flowers.
+After flowering, dried receptacles remain on the tips of flower stalks, which are useful for winter identification.

-Seeds: Achene (like a tiny sunflower seed).
+Seeds: Achene (like a tiny sunflower seed) with a tuft of bristles.

 Habitat: Prefers large washes; also dry, well-drained sandy, gravelly, and rocky soils from desert flats to the upper bajadas.